EdwinWenink/archive_fever/content/posts/14-VimBasics.md

 ## Quick and dirty mode switching

 After navigation, you most likely want to enter Insert mode.
 Vim offers commands for striking two birds with one stone; the birds being navigation and switching to insert mode.
 These are the basic commands that I really miss the most when I have to write in something else than Vim.

 When writing you often pause to review your last sentence and fix some small error.
 Your cursor is in the middle of your last sentence, but now you want to continue writing on a new line.

 I suspect something like this: 1) you go to the end of the sentence, either by pressing 'End' or by clicking on it with your mouse
 (in the latter case you have to take your hand of the keyboard).
 2) You click enter to create a new line.
 3) You can now start typing.
 Ok, that's not too bad.
 But Vim does all of this with the command `o`, that *opens* a new line and leaves your cursor at its start.
 It doesn't matter if you are in the middle of the previous sentence.
 If your last sentence also happens to be the last sentence of the file (e.g. you are writing a first draft) you can quickly pick up your work by jumping to the end of the file with `G`.

 But Vim really does better in the scenario where you want to write a sentence *before* the currently selected sentence.
 In Word you would do: 1) move to beginning of the current line, 2) press enter, 3) go up a line, 4) you can now start typing.
 Vim still does all of this in a single keystroke.
 This does maybe not seem that impressive, but you would be surprised how often you will find yourself doing the previous if you pay attention to it.
 The capitalization of a command usually does a similar task slightly different.
 In this case `O` (so the capital `o`) does all of the described steps at once.

 The same holds for `i` and `I`. `i` puts you insert mode, but `I` puts you in insert mode at the beginning of the sentence.
 Even more handy are `a` and `A`. `a` puts you in insert mode *after* the cursor, i.e. allows you to *append* text.
 So if you quickly want to append something to a word, you type `ea` to append after the end of the word.
 But often you want to append something at the end of the line.
 No problemo: `A` jumps towards the end of the line and leaves you in insert mode so you can immediately start typing.
 Notice that again there is some logic here that helps you remember this.
 Just like `I` does a similar operation but then on the line level, `A` does `a` but then for a whole line.
 The `A` command is amazing.
 You can leave a sentence half-finished, correct a small error, and then continue where you paused with a single keystroke.

-## Mastering the Grammar: Combining navigation and operations.
+## Mastering the Grammar: Combining navigation and operations

 You can navigate, so what?
 Well, Vim has a grammar that allows you to combine navigational keys or "directions" with basic operations and text objects, like verbs combine with nouns and adverbs.
 The main importance of this is that once you understand the building blocks, you can combine them into sensible commands without the need to remember them explicitly.
 So again, even though learning Vim is daunting initially, it becomes easier when you study the underlying logic instead of haphazardly learning commands.